Damon Buxton: Forgiving Dreams and collaboration with William Ackerman

 After initial success with a demo release, "Sketchbook One," Buxton established a recording collaboration with William Ackerman, Grammy award-winning founder of Windham Hill Records, who produced his 2007 release, "Forgiving Dreams."
 Of this recording, RJ Lannan of Zone Music Reporter wrote, "Like a writer who speaks volumes with a few words, Buxton's sparse style shouts to the rooftops that the musical voice you hear is one to be reckoned with."
 Lannon later compared Buxton's talents to his mentor's, saying, "His talent is equal to Ackerman's on many levels."

 Recordings with Corin Nelsen

 In 2010, Buxton began a separate collaboration with Corin Nelsen, house engineer and builder of the studio at Ackerman's Imaginary Road Studios.
 Nelsen designed an individual space to let Buxton record instruments with microphones placed close to the artist to deliver an experience much like the performer sitting in the room next to the listener as possible.
 Nelson continues to mix and master Buxton's releases.

-This collaboration produced six additional recordings that leverage this technique.
+This collaboration produced twelve additional recordings that leverage this technique.